 You Don’t Have to Explain Yourself

 In a functional family, you will rarely have to use any of these suggestions.
 If you find yourself using JADE techniques on a regular basis, then you are not the problem.
 Remember that family time should be about love, acceptance, and togetherness, not criticisms and nit-picking.
-It is always appropriate for you to deflect rude questions, change the topic of conversation, or refuse to discuss negative topics.
+It is always appropriate for you to deflect rude questions, change the topic of conversation, or refuse to discuss negative subjects.
 With JADE, you can remember four ways to de-escalate negative interactions and make family time happier.